changbiHub/HiCat/README.md

 python script/run.py
 ```

 the results would be generated in the outputs folder.
-Once the result is generated, walkThough.ipynb can be used to inspect the result.
+Once the result is generated, walkThough.ipynb can be used to inspect the results.